RealDevExpert/wordpress-fictional-university/README.md

 Feature: Update JavaScript so that when you do successfully add a like post, the likebox count and heart update in real time on the fly so that you don't need to manually refresh the page.

 Feature: If you click the box again, we will set up the server side to delete or remove a like

+### jQuery-free Likebox

+TODO
+Have not done that yet

+## Going Live: Deploying our WordPress Site

+The act of copying or moving or pushing a website up onto the web is commonly referred to as deploying